hbassi/denoisingodmd/README.md

 ## Fourier denoising (for now):
 in the notebook fourier_denoising.ipynb (TODO: port to script).
 After saving the denoised trajectory from the notebook, run the ODMD command above with the flag --baseline False

+## Zero-padding/FFT

+Run run_zeropadding.sh from the command line and adjust internal parameters as needed.
+If multiplicative padding, modify line 44 in utils to be n * numpad.
+If additive padding, leave as is (TODO: fix this to not be hard coded)